 Purpose

-The Jebsen Hand Function Test (JHFT) assesses fine motor skills, weighted and non-weighted hand function activities
+The Jebsen Hand Function Test (JHFT) assesses fine motor skills, weighted and non-weighted hand function activities during performance of activities of daily living.

 In-Depth Review